Skip to content

 Reverse Proxy

-Since we only have a single public IP, if we want to set up multiple public services we will need a reverse proxy to redirect the requests to the correct services.
+Since we only have a single public IPv4, if we want to set up multiple public services we will need a reverse proxy to redirect the requests to the correct services.
 Our proxy will also handle the ssl termination, to simplify the set up of the services.

 For managing our certificates we will be using cert-manager and as a proxy we will be using Traefik.